Skip to Content

 Choosing the right backsplash…

-So since this backsplash was just thin panels glued up, I figured I could just rip them out and replace them with something similar.
+So since the backsplash we had was just thin panels glued up, I figured I could just rip them out and replace them with something similar.
 I had a feeling that the glue would rip off some of the drywall, though, so I had to be mindful of how un-level the surface might be in some areas.

 Would peel and stick subway tile work?
 Would it look tacky?
 Or would it be hard to install?
 Would it fall off?
 These (and more) are all questions I had.
 So I kicked off the project by ordering a few samples to check them out.

 I ordered four samples from the brand Smart Tiles.
 This brand has excellent reviews, so I felt comfortable going with them.
-The four pictures below, in the order they are pictured, are as follows:
+The tiles consist of a trademarked gel component that give them a 3-dimensional look.
+I considered four types of Smart Tiles, all pictured below—

 • Subway Norden (small white subway “tile” with gray “grout”)